 Who Has to Prove the Issue of Separate Property in a Divorce in California?

 The spouse asserting that an item is his or her separate property bears the burden of proving it is separate property.
 Otherwise, all property acquired by a married person during marriage is legally presumed to be community property.

 See Family Code §760 for more details on the California divorce law addressing the topic.

-The scenario above is called a “rebuttable presumption” because the presumption vanishes if the Court is presented with a preponderance of admissible evidence.
-In other words, you’re on the spot to prove that the cabin belongs only to you, but we can help you trace the appropriate documentation and get the evidence admitted so that the judge properly considers your separate property claim.
+The scenario above is called a “rebuttable presumption.”
+The presumption vanishes if the Court is presented with a preponderance of admissible evidence.
+In other words, you are on the spot to prove that the cabin belongs only to you.
+However, a skilled family law attorney can help you trace the appropriate documentation and get the evidence admitted so that the judge properly considers your separate property claim.

 California Evidence Code §662 also provides a rebuttable presumption that an ownership interest in property is held as stated in the title instrument.
-However, that Evidence Code presumption can be rebutted only if there is clear and convincing proof, such as evidence of an agreement or understanding between the parties that they really held different interests.
+That Evidence Code presumption can be rebutted only if there is clear and convincing proof, such as evidence of an agreement or understanding between the parties that they really held different interests.
 See Evidence Code §662 and Family Code §2581.

 An “express declaration” changing the character of property (community to separate or separate to community) may also prevail over the more general Evidence Code §662 presumption.
 See Marriage of Barneson (1999) 69 Cal.App.4th 583, 593.

 How are Joint Bank Accounts Divided in a Divorce?

 A special rule applies to joint bank accounts of married persons.
 They are considered community property, regardless of the terms of the agreement with the bank.
 See Probate Code §5305(a).